 Study in Canada: A Guide for International Students

-Considering that it’s the second largest country in the world by land area, there’s plenty to explore in Canada.
-Bordered by the United States to the south, the Pacific Ocean on the west, the Atlantic Ocean to the east, and the Arctic Ocean to the north, Canada has a unique location that offers some stunning views, extreme weather, and unlimited things to discover.
+Considering that it is the second largest country in the world by land area, there’s plenty to explore in Canada.
+Bordered by the United States to the south, the Pacific Ocean on the west, the Atlantic Ocean to the east, and the Arctic Ocean to the north, it is Canada has unique locations that offers some stunning views, extreme weather, and unlimited things to discover.
 These are just a few of the reasons that students love studying abroad in Canada!

 Although a large country, a lot of Canada is dominated by forest and tundra which has led to a highly urbanized population.
 Nearly half of Canada’s 35 million residents live in the three largest cities, Toronto, Montreal and Vancouver, which have become the most popular study abroad destinations in Canada.
-But, whether you prefer the fast-paced city life, or the more laid-back vibe of smaller towns close to nature, there’s plenty of Canadian study destinations to choose from!
+But, whether you prefer the fast-paced city life, or the more laid-back vibe of smaller towns close to nature, there are plenty of places in Canada to choose from!

-No matter where you choose to study, you’ll love immersing into Canadian life.
+No matter where you have chosen to study, you’ll love immersing into Canada life.
 Despite the rugged environment, Canada is a highly developed country that ranks well on economic and human development indexes.
 Not surprising, Canada has been ranked the best place to study abroad for two consecutive years.

 Canada – Quick facts & figures